timamashina/Pull-Request-Retriever/README.md

 This program can show or open you pull requests of a public repositories in Github by a username.

+You can pass 2 optional command line arguments:
+1. Repository name
+2. Username that owns repository

 Available commands:
 1. help - Instructions
 2. prs - Lists pull requests links